Sourdough Starter

 What to do with sourdough discard

-Every feeding produces discard — the portion of starter you remove before adding fresh flour and water.
-Throwing it away feels wasteful, and it doesn't have to be.
+Every feeding produces discard: the portion of starter you remove before adding fresh flour and water.
+It doesn't have to be waste.
 Sourdough discard works in:

 - Pancakes and waffles — adds tang and tenderness